 Dedicated website: chairejeanmorlet.com

 CIRM also participates dynamically in the consortium and think-tank "ERCOM" (European Research Centers On Mathematics) which focuses on European scientific policy in mathematics.
-Since 2015, the Director of CIRM is Vice-President of ERCOM.
-CIRM travels to sites to get inspiration from the best centres in the world, which are of course our competitors but are also our collaborators.
-In return, CIRM is also seen as a model centre in many areas, and several prestigious institutes have sent staff to Luminy for site visits.
-All in all, this contributes to closer relations and stronger collaborations between the ERCOM centres, and to improving facilities for users in all European centres.
+From 2015 to 2020, CIRM's Director was Vice-Chair of ERCOM.
+Our International Coordinator travels to other countries to get inspiration from the best centres in the world, which are of course our competitors but also first of all our collaborators.
+In return, CIRM is also seen as a model centre in many areas, and several prestigious institutes have sent staff to Luminy for working visits.
+All in all, this contributes to closer relations and stronger collaborations between the ERCOM centres, thus improving facilities for international users in all European centres.

 Within the framework of the French Laboratory of Excellence initiative "Labex CARMIN", CIRM has been a very dynamic driving force in scientific film production.
 It is today world leader in quality mathematics films that are post-edited with the addition of chapters and key words.
 Over 1500 videos are altogether accessible via our own online Audiovisual Mathematics Library and there are over 20,000 monthly views (Youtube CIRMchannel).
 We are very keen to disseminate the top quality, current, international research that we witness each week towards the whole world.

 Jean-Morlet Chair Coordinator